hectordufau/dockerfabricwizard/README.md

 5. Once the installation is complete, you will have a Hyperledger Fabric network up and running within Docker containers.

-6. If you only want build config files (docker composer and HLF config files), just copy all files and folders inside `domain/<domainname>` folder and use them for your own purposes
+6. If you only want build config files (docker composer and HLF config files), just copy all files and folders inside `domain/<domainname>` folder and use them for your own

+## How to deploy a chaincode (Chaincode as a Service - CCAAS)

+1. Put whole chaincode folder inside **chaincodes** folder (dockerfilewizard/chaincodes).

+2. Your chaincode folder **must to have** a Dockerfile file inside.

+3. Your chaincode **must to have** a __InitLedger__ function to invoke, even it has nothing to execute.

+4. Watch the magic happens...

 ## Fixing docker permissions